Camilla visits King for third time following his enlarged prostate procedure

 It is the same hospital where the Princess of Wales is being cared for following abdominal surgery.

-The Queen’s visit on Sunday was her third to the private hospital since she arrived with Charles on Friday morning ahead of the procedure.
+The Queen’s visits on Sunday were her third and fourth to the private hospital since she arrived with Charles on Friday morning ahead of the procedure.

 She told people inside The London Clinic on Friday that the King was “doing well” after the procedure.